 The palatial complex has 105 ground-floor apartments but the most important buildings are the central Palace or Megaron, the Queen’s chambers, the wine and oil rooms, and the archive chamber.

 The main building used to be a 2-story high with private rooms, workshops, baths, staircases, and a drainage system.
 The walls, floors, and frames were covered in impressive paintings and the architecture has many influences from the Minoan civilization.
-The Minoan civilization flourished mainly in Crete and a few other Aegean islands between 3.000 – 1450 BC.
+The Minoan civilization flourished mainly in Crete and in particular in Heraklion with the Knossos Palace and a few other Aegean islands between 3.000 and 1450 BCE.

 The most important part of the palace is the big rectangular Throne Chamber, easily recognized by the circular hearth that was surrounded by four ornate columns that supported a balcony.